Teodoro Fernandes Sampaio: Education

 In 1864 his father took young Sampaio to São Paulo and Rio de Janeiro, where he studied engineering at the Colégio Central.

 During his studies in Rio de Janeiro, Sampaio worked as a drafter and taught mathematics in the Museu Nacional.

 Sampaio graduated with a degree in civil engineering from the Polytechnic School in Rio de Janeiro in 1877 and returned to Santo Amaro.
-Reunited with mother, Sampaio managed to purchase the manumission of his three brothers Martinho, Ezequiel, e Matias.
+Reunited with mother, Sampaio managed to purchase the manumission of his three brothers Martinho, Ezequiel and Matias.

 Engineering and cartography

 In 1879, Emperor Pedro II of Brazil named Sampaio to the national "Comissão Hidráulica" (Hydraulic Commission).
-He was the only Brazilian serving on a team of U.S. engineers working to enlarge the port of Santos led by William Milnor Roberts.
-As part of this endeavour, Sampaio produced his first cartographic work, drawing the blueprints and survey charts of the port of Santos along with surveys of the São Francisco river.
+He was the only Brazilian serving on a team of American engineers working to enlarge the port of Santos led by William Milnor Roberts.
+As part of this endeavour, Sampaio produced his first cartographic work, drawing the blueprints and survey charts of the port of Santos along with surveys of the São Francisco River.
 The expedition explored the river from its mouth, on the Atlantic Ocean, up to the navigable limit at the time, near the town of Pirapora in the then province of Minas Gerais.
-The return journey, inland through the north-eastern Brazilian state of Bahia, led to Sampaio's major cartographic work, the topographic survey of Chapada Diamantina, a mountain range in Bahia State, and his book O rio São Francisco e a Chapada Diamantina, published in 1906, which later became a classic of Brazil's history and geography.
+The return journey, inland through the north-eastern Brazilian state of Bahia, led to Sampaio's major cartographic work, the topographic survey of Chapada Diamantina, a mountain range in Bahia State, and his book O Rio São Francisco e a Chapada Diamantina, published in 1906, which later became a classic of Brazil's history and geography.